Why Does Intermittent Fasting Increase Gallbladder Sludge

 To maintain optimal functioning across all digestive system components, including vital organs like the liver and gallbladder, striking an appropriate balance between different nutrient types, proteins, carbs, and, most importantly, healthy fats is crucial.

-Always consult a doctor immediately if severe pain rapidly increases around the upper abdomen area after a fatty meal - it could indicate serious medical problems requiring immediate attention.
+Always consult a doctor immediately if severe pain rapidly increases around the upper abdomen area after a fatty meal, as this could indicate serious medical problems requiring immediate attention.

 The Importance of Gut Microbes in Bile Recycling